w3c/wai-curricula/content/content-author/clear-content.md

 * write clear and meaningful:
   * titles to describe the purpose of the page
   * link text to communicate the link purpose
-* identify related requirements for designers and developers to ensure:
+* identify related requirements for designers to:
-  * appropriate contrast ratio for content
+  * ensure appropriate contrast ratios
-  * easy to read, easy to understand, font types and sizes
-  * layouts that adapt to different screen configurations and user settings
+  * design layouts that adapt to different font types and sizes set by users

 {% include excol.html type="all" %}